 Method of payment

-Shareholders can have their cash dividends credited directly to their bank accounts by arrangement with Computershare, the company’s transfer agent and registrar.
+Shareholders can have their cash dividends credited directly to their bank accounts by arrangement with Computershare US, the company’s transfer agent and registrar.
 Shareholders who do not elect to receive a payment electronically, will receive their dividends via check.

 Dividend reinvestment plan